matijaoe/vue-starter/README.md

 - 🫧 Auto imported APIs
 - 🍍 [Pinia](https://pinia.vuejs.org/) - The Vue Store that you will enjoy using
 - 🛠️ [VueUse](https://vueuse.org/) - Collection of essential Vue Composition Utilities
-- 🔮 [Vue Macros](https://vue-macros.sxzz.moe/) - Explore and extend more macros and syntax sugar to Vue.
+- 🔮 [Vue Macros](https://vue-macros.sxzz.moe/) - Explore and extend more macros and syntax sugar to Vue
 - 🎨 [UnoCSS](https://github.com/antfu/unocss) - The instant on-demand atomic CSS engine.
 - 👽 Use any icon with zero setup, via [Iconify](https://docs.iconify.design/icon-components/vue/)
 - 💪🏻 TypeScript